frctl/fractal/README.md

 fractal-beta new DIRECTORY_NAME
 ```

-Replace `DIRECTORY_NAME` with the name of the project folder you want you create and the starter project files will be installed in that location.
+Replace `DIRECTORY_NAME` with the name of the project folder you want to create and the starter project files will be installed in that location.

 Once the command has run, you should get a success message telling you that everything has been downloaded and installed correctly.